 Typically our Civil Process Division Deputies serve papers Monday through Friday from 8am- 4pm.
 Please keep this in mind when providing information regarding the individual being served, the better information you provide for the deputies; the quicker an individual can be served.
 Also, if the deputies cannot serve a paper during their daily schedule, they can and will pass it on to evening shift deputies to make an attempt.

 An original and one copy of filed documents you are requesting to have served, prepayment or a copy of the waiver of fees along with any information that helpful to the deputy.
-A self-stamped envelope to receive confirmation of service/non-service and/or receipt of payment o about your service.
+A self-stamped envelope to receive confirmation of service/non-service and/or receipt of payment.

-Our County is made of 5 different precincts, so before mailing your papers for service, click the following link (instructions link?) www.mctx.org.
-You will find step by step instructions to verify any and all addresses within Montgomery County.
-This allows you to verify the address and ensures prompt delivery to the correct agency for service.
+Our County is made of 5 different precincts, so before mailing your papers for service, click the following link www.mctx.org.
+This allows you to verify any and all address within Montgomery County.
+It also ensures prompt delivery to the correct agency for service.

 Once an individual has been served, not served for whatever the reason, expired or unable to locate and serve, if you provide the self-stamped envelope you will receive a copy of the Constables Return in the mail indicating service or non-service.
 This document will indicate date, time, attempts and location the individual who was served.
 The original document will indicate the same and will be sent back to court in which it originated.